 Dry Cat Food – All That’s Bad

 If we cover the positive, we must also cover the negative.
 Please don’t construe this as us telling you that dry cat food is bad.
+One of the most popular search terms used on Google in relation to dry cat food is “Is dry cat food bad?”.
 It really isn’t.
-So long as your cat is healthy, there are few risks of dry cat food so long as it’s supplied as part of a balanced diet.
+So long as your cat is healthy, there are few dangers of dry cat food so long as it’s supplied as part of a balanced diet.
 Read on for more information.

 1. It’s High In Carbohydrates

 We’re putting this one first because it’s the most important thing you should know about dry cat food.
 It bears very little in common with the food types a cat would eat out in nature.
 Cats are carnivores.
 They will naturally seek out and consume foods that are high in protein.
 Dry cat food is not high in protein.
 Instead, it’s largely made up of carbohydrates.
 In some cases, the carbohydrate – which usually comes in the form of starch or corn – can make up as much as 50% of the content of the food.
 There is a connection between high carbohydrate intake and diabetes in cats, and that’s backed up extensively by scientific research like this “Cats and Carbohydrates” paper.

 This is doubly true if you’re trying to introduce it to a cat that’s never eaten it before.
 A cat that’s been raised on a wet-food-only diet may reject the idea of dry cat food completely.
 If their digestion system is fully developed, and hasn’t encountered dry food before, it might just not process it.
 That’s OK – although dry cat food does have benefits, it’s not a dietary requirement, and cats can survive without it.